Caimito Navigator

 Evidence-Based Decisions

 When you’re deciding where to invest, what to prioritize, or how to reorganize, you’re working from evidence rather than impressions.
 This changes conversations.
 It enables accountability without blame.
-It builds the kind of trust that allows organizations to move fast without breaking things.
+It helps teams and leaders coordinate around the same facts.

 “Navigator replaced three recurring meetings and gave us better insight than all of them combined.” — CTO